 And please, make your decisions quickly … or else we will be compelled to start naming names.

 More fundamentally, when did we decide to abandon the most basic functions of law and order in this state?
-This news outlet has long argued on behalf of civil justice reform – and have advocated for years in favor of decriminalizing drug offenses – but this does not mean we go soft on those who are intent on depriving their fellow citizens of life, liberty and property.
+This news outlet has long argued on behalf of civil justice reform – and we have advocated for years in favor of decriminalizing drug offenses – but this does not mean we go soft on those who are intent on depriving their fellow citizens of life, liberty and property.

 Especially the most vulnerable among us …